ajaxsys/remote-eXtend/README.md

-A simple Servlet for local server file browsing & download.
+A simple Servlet for local server file browsing & downloader.

 USAGE:
 ---------------

-1.Put this jar and H2-1.x.y.jar to your classpath.
+1.Put `remote-eXtend.jar` and `H2-1.x.y.jar` to your classpath.

-2.Edit your /WEB-INF/web.xml, add servlet as bellow:
+2.Edit your `/WEB-INF/web.xml`, add servlet as bellow:

 		<servlet>
 				<servlet-name>H2Console</servlet-name>